 If you do not meet the minimum earnings or days requirement for continued earned eligibility, you will receive a notice advising you of your options, including the Plan's COBRA program, and conversion options.
 If you are totally disabled, you may be entitled to an extension of coverage.
 You can also seek private insurance coverage.

 Yes, provided you supply the proper legal documentation.

 Yes.
 Under federal law, Trustees have the authority to change the eligibility requirements and benefits provided under the Plan.

 The Notice of Qualification packet is sent to participants who have met eligibility requirements and qualify for benefits.
 This packet contains the dependent enrollment form and billing statement, if applicable, as well as certain forms we need you to complete in order for us to administer your benefits.

 Your health care ID (HCID) cards are mailed approximately 7-10 days after your premium payment is received.

-Yes, once you've made your payment, your health care ID (HCID) cards are typically available in your Benefits Manager by the first day of your benefit period.
+Yes, once you've made your payment, your health care ID (HCID) cards are available on Anthem's portal.

 Please see the Eligibility section of our website for current eligibility requirements.